Who We Are

-Hotels Association of Tanzania (HAT) is a non-profit registered organization formed in 2004 and a member of the Tourism Confederation Tanzania (TCT), the tourism apex body that consists of 11 other Tourism Private Sector associations.
+Hotels Association of Tanzania (HAT) is a non-profit registered organisation formed in 2004 and a member of the Tourism Confederation Tanzania (TCT), the tourism apex body that consists of 11 other Tourism Private Sector associations.
 It originated from Hotels Keepers Association of Tanzania formed in the 1970s.

-- Collection of different sub-industry and industry data to evidence our cases and arguments to the government.
+Collection of different sub-industry and industry data to evidence our cases and arguments to the government.

 We continue to support and collaborate with other organisations on protecting natural resources given that tourism is synonymous to conservation.